 Next, measure from inside edge to inside edge of the center of the long sides.
 This will be your wooden caddy divider.
-Cut and nail in place.
+Last, cut and nail in place.

-Use your drill, and drill bit slightly smaller than the wire, to make a hole on either side.
-Lay your wooden caddy on its side and drill at a slight angle pointing upward.
+Next, use your drill, and drill bit slightly smaller than the wire, to make a hole on either side.
+Then, lay your wooden caddy on its side and drill at a slight angle pointing upward.
 That way, your wire can help support the weight of the caddy and not pop out.

-Tap the wire with a hammer to make sure it is secure.
-You could always use Gorilla Glue or E600 adhesive to make sure it stays put too.
+Finally, tap the wire with a hammer to make sure it is secure.
+Also, you could always use Gorilla Glue or E600 adhesive to make sure it stays put too.